-Join Julian Velard for an in-depth discussion in this video The screen control types, part of Up and Running with MainStage 3.
+Join Julian Velard for an in-depth discussion in this video The screen control types, part of Learning MainStage 3.

 Before we look at the various screen controls you can design and customize your workspace with, I want to talk about what exactly the workspace is in MainStage.
 The core purpose of MainStage is to allow you to use your computer as a live instrument.
 The workspace is the custom user interface you design and build for this instrument.
 The workspace in many other apps, like Logic for example, is where you use tools from the toolbar and so forth, to create a finished product, a piece of audio ready for publishing.